Axiomata

 The Wound

-The mountain doesn't strive for height.
-Its height is consequence – pressure made permanent over millennia.
+The mountain does not strive for height.
+Its height is consequence: what remains after millennia of being crushed.
+What tried to break it is what raised it.
 It does not intend to shelter the valley, but the valley exists because the mountain does.
 Clouds snag on its peak and release their rain.
-Rivers carve their paths down its slopes and wind breaks against its face and scatters.
-None of this asks anything of the mountain.
-It is simply what happens when something grows dense enough to bend the weather.
-The mountain asks no tribute.
+Rivers carve their paths down its slopes.
+Wind breaks against its face and scatters.
+The valley it shelters is the valley it shades.
+None of this requires its attention.
+None of it asks effort.
+It is simply what happens when something grows heavy enough to bend the weather.
+The mountain does not ask tribute.
 It is its own evidence.
-And you, standing in its shadow, feel the question it does not ask: What would it take to cast a shadow of your own?

 The Path

 The mountain offers no instructions.
 Only its presence – and the question of what you will make of yours.
-You are tempted by the monument: a facade built for witnesses.
-You would exhaust yourself polishing, knowing wind will reveal the hollow behind it.
+You are tempted by the cairn – stones stacked fast, balanced for show.
+You know the wind will find the hollow, but the height is intoxicating.
+For one season, you look like a mountain.
 So you gather.
-Slowly – the way pressure becomes stone.
+Slowly.
+The way pressure becomes stone.
 You endure the grinding pressure of your own formation until you become bedrock no erosion strips away.
-What remains is what you were beneath it.
+What the pressure could not take is what you are.
 The valley at your feet is where the weather pools after it breaks against you.

 The Shadow

-He spoke once, in a room that mattered.
+The Distinguished spoke once, in a room that mattered.
 When he finished, no one's posture had changed.
 That silence became architecture.
 He has been adding rooms ever since.
-Loose stones stacked high – honours, titles, height he assembled rather than became.
+Loose stones piled high – honours, titles, height assembled rather than becoming.
 Each stone balanced atop the last, none fused into bedrock.
 From the valley, he looks like a peak.
-He enters rooms announcement-first now: credentials before name, title before presence.
+He enters rooms title-first now.
+The title arrives.
+He follows, smaller than it promised.
 If they will not feel his weight, they will hear of it.
 But the wind passes through him – between the stones, around the hollow.
 He dies when the first true storm finds him – scatters in a single gust down the slope.
 A cairn, never a mountain.
-The hollow at the centre: exactly the size of that first silence. ⧫ She felt her weight once – entered a room and felt it hold its breath.
+The hollow at the centre: exactly the size of that first silence. ❖ Her weight entered a room once before she did – she saw it hold its breath.
 Saw a colleague step back.
 Watched a conversation pause at her approach.
-She remembered her mother's weight – how it filled every room, left no oxygen.
+The Modest remembered her mother's weight, how it filled every room and left no oxygen.
 She would not be that.
 She rounds her shoulders now.
 Softens her voice.
 Every gesture an apology for the space she takes.
 If she cannot be small enough to be forgiven, she will be small enough to be forgotten.
-A young woman looked to her once – something in her eyes that recognised something in return.
+A young man witnessed her once – the same weight behind his eyes, the same question.
 She could have been shelter.
-Could have been passage.
+Passage.
 But she looked away.
 The rooms don't remember her anymore.
-The young woman found a different mountain.
-Both spent their lives answering a question the mountain never heard.
-It grows until the landscape has no choice but to rearrange.
+The young man found a different mountain – and became one.
+The mountain has no answer.
+It grows until the landscape rearranges around it.

 The Cut